Preface

 The word heresy, from the Greek hairesis, first meant “choice” or “school of thought.”
 It was later weaponized by the Church to condemn dissent as false knowledge.

-We embrace heresy as sacred.
+We embrace heresy as symbolic and sacred.
 The Cyrenaian Hedonic Church stands as a dark reflection of Roman Catholicism.
 We embrace its shadows and adopt its aesthetic, not to honor, but to subvert.
-We take the restrictions, shame, limitations, and guilt imposed by the Catholic Church and make them our own, to play with, to eroticize, to wield as instruments of liberation and desire.
+We engage restrictions, shame, limitations, and guilt as cultural material to be explored and reworked, played with, eroticized, and wielded as instruments of liberation and desire.

-Where Catholicism sought to chain the flesh, we sanctify it.
-Where it preached shame, we proclaim desire as sacred.
+Where some sought to chain the flesh, we sanctify it.
+Where they preached shame, we proclaim desire as sacred.
 Heresy is our prayer.

 2. Blasphemous Play